toludwig/golden-lemurs/docs/training.md

 be inflexible in terms of reacting differently to different inputs.
 A good compromise is to use so-called **(mini) batches** that consist of a subset of samples, say e.g. a 10th of the whole dataset.
-Giving the feeback after each batch makes learning much more stable and efficient.
+Giving the feedback after each batch makes learning much more stable and efficient.
 Again, the size of the batches is a value that is individual for each classification and comes from experience.
 We use batch sizes of `200-300` samples.

-Another preparation concerns ther order of the training samples.
+Another preparation concerns the order of the training samples.
 They should be learned in a way that each sample is independent from its predecessors, i.e. consequent samples should not be of the same category.
-Otherwise the network would specicialise into one category too much and does not generalize so easily.
+Otherwise the network would specialize into one category too much and does not generalize so easily.
 This can be prevented by **shuffling** the data before training.